kawangwong/handtracking_mouse/README.md

 The best of all is these programs can be run locally, with the constraints only being the end user's imagination and approach.

 For the end user, a camera will be used to capture data from the user.
 This data that the program will collect are anatomical landmarks on the hand.
+The library called [cv2](https://opencv.org/) is what the python script utilizes for camera access.

 ![Landmarks](https://google.github.io/mediapipe/images/mobile/hand_landmarks.png)